-The Company’s lead project is the Omu Project, located in the town of Omu, on Japan’s northern island of Hokkaido.
+The Company’s lead project is the Omu Project located in the town of Omu on Japan’s northern island of Hokkaido.

 The Omu Project encompasses the entirety of the northeast-trending Omu volcanic graben, host to multiple high-grade epithermal gold and silver veins exploited at the historic Omui Mine and Hokuryu Mine prior to World War II.

-Irving is aiming to complete the following in 2020 on the Omu Project:
+Irving is aiming to complete the following in 2021 on the Omu Project:

-- phase 2 drilling at Omui Mine;
+- Phase III drilling at Omui (Summer)